GilardinoHidayat/Lyrics-Directory/README.md

 - Song JSON API (/songs/song-title.json): Retrieves the JSON data for a specific song.
 -
 ## Additional Features
-Fallback Album Cover: If no album cover is provided for a song, a default cover image is displayed.
+- Fallback Album Cover: If no album cover is provided for a song, a default cover image is displayed.
+- Dynamic Searching: Search for songs by artist name.